demisto/content/Packs/Envoy/Integrations/EnvoyIAM/README.md

 Integrate with Envoy Identity Access Management services to execute CRUD operations to employee lifecycle processes.
-This integration was integrated and tested with version xx of Envoy IAM
+This integration was integrated and tested with version v2 of Envoy SCIM API.

 ## Configure Envoy IAM on Cortex XSOAR